Core Rules

 2. Add dice for additional threats.
 If there’s more than one threat or consequence you’re rolling to avoid, add 1d for each additional threat.
 Feel free to suggest additional consequences to the GM for more dice!
 More consequences means more danger, but the extra dice mean you’re more likely to avoid any single threat.

 4. Roll the dice.
+Assign a die result to each potential threat you’re facing.
 If you have 0d, roll two dice and pick the lowest result.
-Assign a die result to each consequence you’re facing.

 Judge the results as follows:

 Resisting Consequences.
-If you wish, you can spend Luck to resist consequences.
+You can spend Luck to resist any consequence (whether or not it came from a roll) as long as it makes sense for a stroke of momentary luck to save you.
 Each point of Luck you spend allows you to resist a single consequence.
 Usually, resisting means that the impact of the consequence is reduced by one step (i.e. from standard to limited).
 If it makes more sense, the GM also has the option to rule that your character completely avoids the consequence.

 Critical Success.
 If you have any left over 6s at the end of the roll, you can spend them to increase the effectiveness of your action, to set up an ally, or for some other benefit or useful outcome agreed with the GM.